TrueBlocks/trueblocks-core/src/libs/README.md

 #### Supporting

-In addition to the above core libraries, QBlocks provides three more libraries, built upon the code, that work in support of QBlocks [monitors](../monitors/README.md):
+In addition to the above core libraries, TrueBlocks provides three more libraries, built upon the code, that work in support of TrueBlocks [monitors](../monitors/README.md):

 - [**The acctlib library.**](acctlib/README.md) A library that allows for the building and manipulation of k-ary trees of Ethereum account data.